Mitch Garver Player Props: Rangers vs. Astros

 Mitch Garver At The Plate

-- Garver is batting .243 with five doubles, four home runs and 12 walks.
+- Garver has five doubles, five home runs and 13 walks while batting .245.

-- Garver has picked up a hit in 19 of 31 games this season, with multiple hits six times.

-- He has homered in three games this season (9.7%), leaving the park in 3.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.